-New Jersey has adopted a comprehensive system of rules and procedures to address the present day reality of guardianship, and to support the role of the guardian in times of societal change, and changing demographics.
+New Jersey has adopted a comprehensive system of rules and procedures to address the present-day reality of guardianship, and to support the role of the guardian in times of societal change and changing demographics.

 Oftentimes, incapacitated individuals can make responsible decisions in some areas of their lives but not others.
-In such cases, the court may give the guardian decision-making power over only those areas in which the incapacitated person is unable to make responsible decisions.
+In such cases, the court may give the guardian decision-making power over those areas in which the incapacitated person is unable to make responsible decisions.
 This is called a “limited guardianship”.